JeB74/WindowsCloudAcademyCH/Windows365/05-W365-Operations.md

 ## Challenge

-Review operational capabilities part of Windows 365 service
+Review operational capabilities part of Windows 365 service.
+You have to operate a maintenance (application update) on the Cloud PC, and you need to ensure a proper rollback in case of issue.

 ## Success Criteria